 This is such an innocuous question.
 It might be a bit of small talk around the kettle at the office or at the start of a meeting.
 Yet, it’s this question that chokes me even today.

 You desperately want to say no, we have a baby (or babies) in heaven.
 You want to tell them about your loved ones and share their names.
 However, you don’t want the conversation to be awkward.
 You don’t want to go so deep or share so much emotion.
 It was probably only a throwaway question after all, they don’t really want to know – do they???

 And then you are racked with guilt when you say ‘yes’ to avoid the pain.
 You feel that you have dishonoured your child, denied their existence.
 The pain is even worse.
 You feel terrible.

 Let me tell you, that people do care.
 One in four couples will experience baby loss of some kind.
-The chances are that they know someone who have lost a child, or have had this tragedy themselves.
+The chances are that they know someone who has lost a child, or has experienced this tragedy themselves.
 They might struggle to react, or know what to say, but that’s quite natural.
 They might feel awkward, but they know that you are feeling even more uncomfortable.

 So should we use this question – or indeed the ‘have you got children’ question?
 I’m wary and aware of the difficulty of this question.
 I don’t think we should stop using it, but I think we need to be prepared for the range of answers.

 There are a lot of charities and organisations out there who want to support people who have experienced baby loss.
 People who have been there and know the pain want to support you.